Liziye725/test_website_o_robotics/README.md

 You can choose download [SVGs to PC](https://fontawesome.com/download) or add them through [npm](https://docs.fontawesome.com/web/setup/packages/#2-install-your-package)

+> When using Font Awesome with React, we recommend using the official `react-fontawesome` component to make everything work just right.

 ```bash
 # You can choose the specific packages you want:
 npm install --save @fortawesome/fontawesome-svg-core